Karen Bakker is a professor, author, and researcher of digital innovation and environmental governance.

 “Water Teachings” is an edited book which explores perspectives on Indigenous water law, bringing together voices of Indigenous scholars and community members from across Canada.
 This book was co-authored by a collective of Indigenous scholars and community members, and edited together with Courtenay Crane, a photographer/filmmaker and member of Key First Nation.
 After consultation with my research collaborators (including Indigenous scholars and Indigenous community organizations), we decided to publish this book ourselves, in order to make it available free of charge.
 View here.

-Fellow: Awarded 2022 Field of Study: Geography and Environmental Studies Competition: US & Canada For more information about the Guggenheim Fellowship, click here.
-The John Simon Guggenheim Memorial Foundation writes about my work: Karen Bakker is Professor of Geography at the University of British Columbia, where she is an Associate of the Institute for Resources, Environment, […]
+I’m deeply honored to have been named a Fellow of the John Simon Guggenheim Memorial Foundation for 2022.
+As the Foundation writes about my work: Karen Bakker is Professor of Geography at the University of British Columbia, where she is an Associate of the Institute for Resources, Environment and [..]